| Guided Meditation |

 NECK ORGANIZATION - VISUALIZED

-This is a nice little video showing how the neck is organized.
+This is a video tutorial showing how the neck is organized.

 PROTECTING THE NECK IN BACKBENDS

-This video and the accompanying article detail the risks that come from cranking the neck back into cervical extension in backbends, which moves the emphasis away from the upper spine (good) into the neck (bad).
-Great tips on neck safety and healthy alignment here!
+This video and the accompanying article detail the risks that come from cranking the neck back into exaggerated cervical extension in backbends, which moves the emphasis away from the upper spine (good) into the neck (bad).
+There are some great tips on neck safety and healthy alignment here.

-Understanding this muscle — and how learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
-Once again, it's Doug Keller that offers a series of intelligent sequences to supersize awareness of this muscle.
-Check out the serratus pushups.
+Understanding this muscle — and learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
+Once again, it's Doug Keller that offers a series of intelligent sequences to bring awareness to this muscle.
+Check out serratus pushups especially.